-Central to each day at Mount Calvary is the "work" of prayer, or Opus Dei, as St. Benedict calls it.
-The three services of The Divine Office and the daily offering of the Holy Eucharist are both acts of praise to God and an intercession for the needs of the world.
-Equally central to the day is a time of silence, usually following Compline through breakfast the following morning.
+Central to each day at Mount Calvary Monastery is the work of prayer, or Opus Dei, as St. Benedict calls it.
+The four services of The Divine Office (Vigils, Lauds, Vespers and Compline) and the daily offering of the Holy Eucharist are acts of praise to God and intercessions for the needs of the world.
+All are welcome to attend the monastic services in our Chapel.